Kingdom of Lalitpur: Family Tree of the Simhas

 Following is the family tree of the Simhas.

 Patan under Mallas: 1600–1768

-In around 1600, Shivasimha Malla of Kantipur brought Patan under his control and installed his son Harihara Simha as the governer.
-Harihara Simha died shortly after that, and his first son Siddhi Narasimha Malla acted as the governer.
-Shiva Simha died in 1619, and Siddhi Narasimha declared Patan independent from Kantipur, which was then ruled by his brother Lakshmi Narasimha Malla.The descendants of Siddhi Narasimha then ruled Patan until its annexation by Gorkha Kingdom.
+Around 1600, Shivasimha Malla of Kantipur brought Patan under his control and installed his son Harihara Simha as the governor.
+Harihara Simha died shortly after that, and his first son Siddhi Narasimha Malla acted as the governor.
+Shiva Simha died in 1619, and Siddhi Narasimha declared Patan independent from Kantipur, which was then ruled by his brother Lakshmi Narasimha Malla.
+The descendants of Siddhi Narasimha then ruled Patan until its annexation by the Gorkha Kingdom.